-It was my pleasure to have been given the opportunity to attend your amazing presentation last week on the Company’s accomplishments over the past year!
+It was my pleasure to have been given the opportunity to attend your amazing presentation last week on the Company’s accomplishments over this past year!

 Your personal style and ability to interject humor at just the right moments is something I wish I had the talent to be able to do myself.
 You were able to cover every aspect of the previous year’s accomplishments with just the right amount of detail.